 Postural orthostatic tachycardia syndrome (POTS) is a rare condition that affects the central nervous system and blood circulation.
 Though its name seems complex, it is extremely descriptive.
 Postural refers to body position.
 Orthostatic also references the body’s position but typically describes dizziness and blood pressure changes.
 Tachycardia is rapid heartbeat.
 Syndrome means that the condition is not a disease itself, but rather a group of symptoms that often develop alongside each other.

 There are two main types of POTS: partial dysautonomia and hyperadrenergic.
 Partial dysautonomia often causes mild nerve damage that affects various involuntary functions and prevents the blood vessels from maintaining ideal blood pressure when the pull of gravity changes.
 These changes occur with actions such as standing up.
 Blood may begin to pool in the lower body.
-Hyperadrenergic POTS is less common and develops much more slowly.
+Hyperadrenergic POTS is less common and develops much more slowly, being related to higher than normal levels of the stress hormone norepinephrine.
 Additionally, it may have a genetic, inheritable component.
 In some cases, POTS is the result of a pre-existing condition.
 This form of the syndrome is secondary POTS.

 The different types of POTS have some common and consistent symptoms, many of which involve heart rate.
-A rapid heartbeat that exceeds 30 beats per minute is a common sign, as is a heart rate that exceeds 120 beats per minute within ten minutes of standing.
-Other significant symptoms of POTS are similar to those of other orthostatic intolerance conditions.
-Orthostatic intolerance describes the symptoms that sometimes appear after standing up, including dizziness, lightheadedness, fatigue, shortness of breath, and nausea.
+The average heart rate is 70 to 80 beats per minute when resting.
+In normal conditions, the heart rate goes up 10 to 15 beats per minute when standing up and then returns to normal.
+For people with POTS, the heart rate goes up much higher when they stand, increasing 30 to 50 beats per minute, or even more.
+Other significant symptoms of POTS appear after standing up, including dizziness, lightheadedness, fatigue, shortness of breath, and nausea.
 Bloating, constipation, heart palpitations, low blood pressure, and weakness may also occur.

 Many people with POTS experience a range of painful sensations.
 POTS can range in severity from mild to severe, and the pain can become so debilitating that a person cannot perform even the most basic of actions.
 Many people with POTS feel pain in the hands and feet, though it may manifest as an extreme chill some days.
 Others often feel pain in the chest and stomach or develop headaches.